It is used to treat gout flares to relieve pain and swelling.

 Colchicine for preventing gout attacks (prophylactic colchicine)

-Colchicine can be used to prevent gout attacks while starting urate-lowering therapy, such as allopurinol, febuxostat, or benzbromarone.
+Colchicine can prevent gout attacks while starting urate-lowering therapy, such as allopurinol, febuxostat, or benzbromarone.

-The prophylactic dose is 1 tablet twice daily for 6 months while urate-reducing therapy is being introduced, or for 3 to 6 months after the serum urate goal has been reached.
+The prophylactic dose is one tablet twice daily for six months, while urate-reducing therapy is introduced 3 to 6 months after the serum urate goal has been reached.

-Your doctor may reduce your dose to 1 tablet once a day if you have a discharge (diarrhea), or your dose may be further reduced to 1 tablet every other day if necessary.
+Your doctor may reduce your dose to 1 tablet once a day if you have a discharge (diarrhea), or your amount may be reduced to 1 tablet every other day if necessary.

 How to take colchicine